Phantas0s/.dotfiles/zsh/README.md

 Convert all images with specific extension in the current folder to webp (by copy). `<image_extension>` is not manddatory, default `jpg`.

+## Music

+`wavflac <args>`

+Get one or more argument.
+Convert a wav file into a flac file using ffmpeg.

+`rmwavflac <args>`

+Get one or more argument.
+Convert a wav file into a flac file using ffmpeg.

+Delete the wav file when conversion done.

 ## Download

 ### Youtube dl